Analytics on detached edge devices

 To run this code block you must be logged in and your studio instance must be started.

-Each forward is tagged with a time stamp at the end of the filename.
 To view the entire store and forward log for forward2 on edge1 run:

 select vector of x